 Sen. Cory Gardner discusses the ongoing wildfire fights in Colorado

-WASHINGTON (Gray DC) - There are still two large wildfires continuing to burn in Colorado, according to the National Interagency Fire Center (NIFC), as of Monday.
+WASHINGTON (Gray DC) - There are still two large wildfires continuing to burn in Colorado as of Monday, according to the National Interagency Fire Center (NIFC).

 The Boeing 747 Global SuperTanker is based out of Colorado Springs, but right now, it is in California helping to fight wildfires there.